Bambuu/intermediate-react/part6/src/assignments/assignment-2.md

 header and the buttons color is updated.
 All without passing a simple prop down to components that don't need it.

-To end off the course - a warning: Some of Reacts greatest strengths are its explicitness.
+Be careful though: One of Reacts greatest strengths is its explicitness.
 Use Context sparingly.

 Preferably only for global state, e.g. user login status, theming, internationalization etc.